AlexMihai1804/AutoWatering/docs/FEATURES_FULL.md

   - `interval_controller_t` orchestrates watering/pause phases, counts cycles, calculates remaining phase time, and surfaces progress through the enhanced BLE task characteristic.
 Manual pause/resume/stop commands interact with the controller and keep the master valve in sync.

 - Rain-aware execution
   - Before a task starts, `rain_integration_calculate_impact()` recomputes the skip flag and percentage reduction using the latest rainfall data.
+  - **Rain Skip and Reduction apply ONLY to TIME and VOLUME modes**.
+FAO-56 modes (Quality/Eco) skip this step because rain is already incorporated in ET₀ calculations.
-Skipped tasks restore their snapshots and log a rain-skip history entry.
+  - Skipped tasks restore their snapshots and log a rain-skip history entry.
 Partial reductions adjust duration or volume but never below 1 minute or 1 litre.

 - Task completion
   - On completion (success or error), the system logs actual duration/volume, raises BLE notifications, restores the original event configuration, and frees the queue slot.
 Master-valve logic either closes immediately or after the configured delay, depending on whether another task is pending within the overlap window.